NeuroTechX/ntx_slack_archive/eegdata.md

  >to pick up a basic signal do the leads have to be attached to the head or just up against the head like a hat?

+4/18/2017 6:20 PM

+ **yrenard** :

+ >it needs ot be in contact with the skin - if it's not, then use gel to bridge the skin to electrode gap